HassanSherwani/Model_Deployment/Predict_marriageAge/Readme.md

 6. Restart apache webserver and Check API status
 7. Launch a website with domain name and host webpage.

-# Notes about how to
+# Notes about how to create ec2 server

-Create ec2 server, set appropriate security groups conf and save private key (pem) Using puttygen to convert private pem key to ppk (for MAC this is not necessary)
+1.set appropriate security groups conf and save private key (pem) 2.Using puttygen to convert private pem key to ppk (for MAC this is not necessary)

-Login into ec2 server
+3.Login into ec2 server

 Commands:
 python3 -V